shmick/Espresso-PID-Controller/PCB/README.md

 ## PCB Files!

-I used [EasyEDA](https://easyeda.com/) to for the schematic and PCB.
+I used [EasyEDA](https://easyeda.com/) to create the schematic and PCB.
 The files included here should be everything needed.

 If you'd like to have your own PCB made, you can use [EspressoPID_Gerber.zip](https://github.com/shmick/Espresso-PID-Controller/blob/master/PCB/EspressoPID_Gerber.zip)